mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 **Content filter**
 Currently, Coda API limits are attached to a user/IP.
 To optimize the indexing performance, consider setting up multiple connections or utilizing content filter to reduce the number of items indexed per connection.

-**Select time range**: Define a time range for the content to be indexed.
-Only content with a last modified date and time within the specified range will be indexed.
-Select an appropriate time range based on the volume of content to be indexed.
+**Select time range**: Define a time range for the content to index.
+Only content with a last modified date and time within the specified range to index.
+Select an appropriate time range based on the volume of content to index.

 >[!CAUTION]
-> Selecting "All time" may significantly impact your platform's performance if there is a large volume of content to be indexed.
+> Selecting "All time" may significantly impact your platform's performance if there is a large volume of content to index.

 **Manage properties**

-Here, you can view available properties from your Coda, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label and add an alias to the property.
-Properties that are selected by default are listed below.
+Here, you can view available properties from your Coda.
+Assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label and add an alias to the property.
+Properties that are selected by default in following list.

 | Properties   | Semantic Label          | Schema                     | Description                                      |
 |--------------|-------------------------|----------------------------|--------------------------------------------------|